Statistics and resources as they relate to the African-American community.

 —Overall, African-Americans were victimized by intimate partners at significantly higher rates than persons of any other race, between 1993 and 1998.
 Black females experienced intimate partner violence at a rate 35 percent higher than that of white females and about 22 times the rate of women of other races.
 Black males experienced intimate partner violence at a rate about 62 percent higher than that of white males and about 22 times the rate of men of other races.

-—African-American women experience significantly more domestic violence than White women in the age group of 20-24.
-Generally, Black women experience similar levels of intimate partner victimization in all other age categories, but experience slightly more domestic violence.
+—African-American women experience significantly more domestic violence than white women in the age group of 20-24.

 —Approximately 40 percent of Black women report coercive contact of a sexual nature by age 18; the No. 1 killer of African-American women ages 15 to 34 is homicide at the hands of a current or former intimate partner.